skip to main content

 Do Managers Support Employee Use of AI?

-As of August 2025, three in 10 employees strongly agree that their manager supports their team’s use of AI.
+As of February 2026, one in five employees (21%) strongly agree that their manager supports their team’s use of AI.

 placeholder

-This matters because Gallup’s research shows employees who strongly agree that their manager actively supports their team’s use of AI are:
+This matters because Gallup’s research shows employees in AI-adopting organizations who strongly agree that their manager actively supports their team’s use of AI are:

 Key Takeaway